eliotmuirgrid/iguanax/README.md

 and this is why you need to have better arrangements when it comes

 Iguana X isn't yet fit to be critical infra-structure code for anyone.
-The queueing/logging part of the product while it does have an elegant design doesn't appear to have the features one needs.
+The queueing/logging part of the product while it does have an elegant design appears to have additional features one does not generally want.
 A queueing system shouldn't have these 'features':

 - It shouldn't stop mysteriously working.
 - It shouldn't mysteriously lose data.